Update, Dec. 2, 10 p.m.: This story has been updated to clarify that religious holidays do not count toward the absence threshold.

 “If you miss one day of school,” he said, “you really miss a lot, and you end up spending your mental health day re-doing what was done in class.”

-While the answer is unclear, the situation raises the question: Why are the stakes of school so high that students can’t miss even one day of school to rest, recover or observe faith?
+While the answer is unclear, the situation raises the question: Why are the stakes of school so high that students feel they can’t miss even one day of school to rest, recover or observe faith?

 Dean of Students Ana Campos says that it is only a perception, and students push themselves to do their best to be strong applicants for the nation’s top universities, not realizing they’ll do fine wherever they go.